-In this second blog I have addressed the execution of your upgrade and explained how you can deliver your upgrades on time, in budget and with minimal defects by using the DWS Dimension Professionalservice.
+In this second blog I have addressed executing a JDE EnterpriseOne upgrade and explained how you can deliver your upgrades on time, in budget and with minimal defects by using the DWS Dimension Professional service.

 In the third blog I will address the challenges of planning the testing of your upgrade and show you how you can minimize your testing effort by focusing on just what needs testing.